wanghaisheng/responsive-landing-page-starter/content/blog/en/migration-from-wordpress-to-jamstack.md

 But was it stored as Markdown?
 Due to the nature of unmaintained community-driven plugins, nothing ends up being straightforward.

 Our WordPress stored posts rendered as HTML.
 Crayon, the old and abandoned syntax highlighter plugin, seemed to keep code in tables, with columns for line numbers and rows per lines of code.
 The last version of Crayon before deprecation cited moving to store code in `<pre><code>` tags much like other syntax highlighters.
 The goal of the last update was to make moving from it more manageable, as it would be compatible with converters or even other highlighters.
-But sadly, the plugin was so old, and the site so severely maintained we were facing an unrealistic obstacle updating everything, to get the content out.
+But sadly, the plugin was so old, and the site so severely unmaintained we were facing an unrealistic obstacle updating everything to get the content out.

 The incredible irony of Crayon is that the maintainer had also had enough of WordPress and decided to move his site and focus to Jekyll, a Jamstack platform.

 We decided to review all our content manually.
 We don't have the thousands of articles of Smashing Magazine, but we have over 500 pieces of content.
 I mentioned rebranding earlier.
 The decision allowed us to revisit every piece of content to update the branding, update SDK versions, request new artwork, and bring them into 2020 (the poor things).

 But, how do you plan to produce new content AND review all content in a matter of weeks?
 Well, you don't.
 The plan would be to do the content review over a few months.
-In the meantime, I devised a plan.

 ### The Plan